AuraOfDivinity/mnfst-docs/auth.md

 In Manifest, the admin panel is **non-technical** 😺.

-You can give credentials for the future administrators of your app without worrying that the break the system !
+It means that you can give credentials to the administrators of your app without worrying that they will end up breaking the system !

 :::

 ## Authenticable entities

-You can convert any entity into an **authenticable entity**, allowing users to log with it.
+You can convert any entity into an **authenticable entity**, allowing users to log in with it.

 ```yaml
 # manifest/backend.yml